January 19, 2026 (2mo ago)

 # 4. Deploy

-Railway excels when your Next.js app needs a database, Redis, or background workers alongside it.
-Everything deploys from a single dashboard.
+Railway charges $0.000463 per vCPU minute, which makes it one of the more transparent usage-based platforms.
+It excels when your Next.js app needs a database, Redis, or background workers alongside the frontend.
+Everything deploys from a single dashboard with minimal configuration.

 npm i -g @railway/cli